GoogleContainerTools/kaniko/README.md

 Mirror can also be defined through `KANIKO_REGISTRY_MIRROR` environment variable.

-Expected format is `mirror.gcr.io/path` for example.
+Expected format is `mirror.gcr.io` or `mirror.gcr.io/path` for example.

 Note that you **can** specify a URL with scheme for this flag.
 Some valid options
 are: